-You basically have 2 ways to get from Athens to Syros: by ferry or by plane.
+You have 2 ways to get from Athens to Syros: by ferry or by plane.
 I am explaining below which one is the best and most efficient method, depending on your situation.

-How Long It Takes | Cost* | |
+| How Long It Takes | Cost* | |

-Ferry (from Piraeus port) | 2 to 3.5 hours | 45 to 70 euros |
+| Ferry (from Piraeus port) | 2 to 3.5 hours | 45 to 70 euros |

-Flight (from Athens Intl.
+| Flight (from Athens Intl.
 Airport) | 35 minutes | 100 to 250 euros |

-- Ferryhopper is the largest and most safe website in Greece to book your ferry tickets from Athens to Syros, but you can also use it just for checking timetables and prices between Athens and all Greek islands.
+You can always search directly from here for the available ferries to Syros:- Ferryhopper is the largest and safest website in Greece to book your ferry tickets from Athens to Syros, but you can also use it just for checking timetables and prices between Athens and all Greek islands.

 - Booking.com Flights has all the available options for flights from Athens to Syros (JSY is Syros’s airport code) with all possible airlines (Aegean, Olympic, Sky Express)